 When Do You Need To Have Your Third Molar Teeth Extracted?

-- Impactions – a tooth is said to have been impacted, if it fails to fully erupt into the dental arch.
+- Impactions – a tooth is said to have been impacted if it fails to fully erupt above the gum line.
 Unfortunately, the third molars are among the most commonly impacted teeth within the mouth.
-A partial or complete impaction of the third molars interferes with proper cleaning of the area, thereby resulting in the frequent and persistent inflammation of the soft tissues surrounding the impacted third molar, a condition known as pericoronitis.
+A partial or complete impaction of the third molars interferes with proper cleaning of the area, thereby resulting in the frequent and persistent inflammation of the soft tissues surrounding the impacted third molar, a condition known as Pericoronitis.

 Best Age for Third Molar Teeth Extraction?

-What is the Best Age for Me to Get My Third Molar Teeth Extracted?
+What is the best age to get wisdom teeth extracted?
 Although there is no specific age before the third molar teeth must be extracted, dentists often prefer to remove them during an age of 17-24.
-The reason behind this is that at this age, the root formation of the 3rd molars is not complete, and they are not fully embedded within the jaw bone yet.
+The reason behind is that at this age, the root formation of the 3rd molars is not complete, and they are not fully embedded within the jaw bone yet.
 Therefore the dentist will face minimum complications during the surgery at this age.
 However, if necessary, wisdom tooth removal can be carried out at any age.

 What You Can Do To Avoid Third Molar Teeth Extractions?